-Parents are invited to join in events in school.
-Parents are regularly informed of events and developments on the website and school newsletter.
-Working with parents is a vital part of the whole school approach to PSHE.
-Relationships and Sex Education (RSE) is taught in the summer term through the Jigsaw programme.
+The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education.
+Relationships and Sex Education (RSE) is taught by the class teacher in the summer term through the Jigsaw programme.
 We recognise that Relationships and Sex Education is a sensitive subject but we firmly believe that effective RSE can make a significant contribution to the development of the personal skills needed by pupils if they are to establish and maintain relationships.
-It also enables children and young people to make responsible and informed decisions about their health and well-being.
+It also enables children and young people to make responsible and informed decisions about their health and understand good relationships have a positive effect on their well-being.
 Sensitivity and respect will be shown to all children when teaching about personal relationships and sex education.
 Pupils are given the opportunity to explore their own attitudes, values and beliefs and to develop an individual moral code that will guide their actions; this is exercised within an understanding of the right of people to hold their own views within a framework of respect for others.
 We must not let our adult knowledge and bias prevent us seeing things from a child's perspective.
 Our focus is on building healthy attitudes and positive relationships in an environment where difference is celebrated and everyone is included and valued for who they are.
-Jigsaw RSE Content The grid below shows specific RSE learning intentions for each year group in the 'Changing Me' Puzzle.
+Jigsaw RSE Content: The grid below shows specific RSE learning intentions for each year group in the 'Changing Me' Puzzle.